onetep-devel/utils-devel/README.md

 ## Other

+- ### `DDEC_atomic_densities`: Reference ion densities for DDEC3 (density derived electrostatic and chemical) charge analysis.

+  `.coreconf` and `.refconf` files by Thomas Manz and Nidia Gabaldon Limas.

+- ### `vdW_params`: Van der Waals parameters and a program for their determination for ONETEP's vdwcorrection module.

+  Fortran source and data files by Quintin Hill.

 - ### `prep_optados_eels`: Creates the files necessary to execute optados after a conduction run.

   Bash script by Nicholas Hine.